Business rates: Occupying separate floors in a building

 All ratepayers who let spaces in multi-occupied buildings are likely to be faced with higher rates bills, as separate units will accrue separate rates bills.
 However, the decision of the Supreme Court has provided necessary clarification regarding how properties should be assessed as to their rateable value.
 But, it leaves open the possibility for each case to be decided on its own facts.
 It will fall to the ratepayers and their surveyors to demonstrate that units are unable to be let separately and that they are not interlinked.

-If you would like any further information on this subject please don’t hesitate to contact Peter Rolph, a senior associate in the dispute resolution team specialising in property litigation on 01202 204 535 or firstname.lastname@example.org.
+If you would like any further information on this subject please don’t hesitate to contact Peter Rolph, a partner in the dispute resolution team specialising in property litigation on 01202 204 535 or firstname.lastname@example.org.

 OUR EXPERTS SHARE THEIR KNOWLEDGE & EXPERIENCE